mupfdev/Rifts/README.md

 # Rifts: Promise of Power

-A toolchain designed to build a DRM- and copy-protection-free version of
-Rifts: Promise of Power for the Nokia N-Gage.
+A toolchain designed to build a DRM-free version of Rifts: Promise of Power for the Nokia N-Gage.

 ## How-to